kuzzleio/documentation/src/sdk-reference/js/6/bulk/import/index.md

 # Import

-Create, update or delete large amounts of documents as fast as possible.
+Create, update or delete large amount of documents as fast as possible.

 This route is faster than the `document:m*` routes family (e.g. [document:mCreate]({{ site_base_path }}sdk-reference/js/6/document/m-create)), but no real-time notifications will be generated, even if some of the documents in the import match subscription filters.